 Built between 1202 and 1285 this graceful Cathedral has been preserved in its original style and form.
 Inside the massive walls is an exuberant Gothic interior, given a sombre grandeur by the extensive use of the locally quarried black marble.
 Worship has taken place here for 800 years.
 See the wonderful stained glass and the large collection of ancient monuments.
 Look out for concerts and hushed performances in this beautiful venue during Kilkenny Arts Festival.

+St Canices Round tower is one of the two round towers in Ireland that you can climb.
 In the grounds of St Canice’s Cathedral this 102 foot high round tower was built in 847 by the King of Ossory and is all that remains of the monastic development reputedly begun in the 6th century.
 Climb the 167 steps for panoramic views over the city’s rooftops.

 One of Ireland’s oldest and most beloved churches the 13th century Dominican Black Abbey has a gorgeous stained glass and carved stone interior.
 The correct title of the church is the Abbey of the Most Holy Trinity but as the Dominicans were known as Black Friars from the black cloak worn over the white habit, the popular name Black Abbey came into use.
 At the entrance are 10 stone coffins from the 13th and 14th century that were found during excavations.